NAPBC STANDARDS

 Yes, SOZO offers integration into Active Directory and LDAP protocol.

-The most current version of SOZO is in English language only.
+The most current version of SOZOapp and MySOZO.com is in the English language only.